tomas-sucena/2023-FEUP-FSI/CTFs/CTF5.md

 ![Alt text](images/6-1.png)

-As such, we have acquired the following information:
+As such, we acquired the following information:

+* The program is a **little-endian** system, which means the least significant bytes are stored at the smallest memory addresses.
 * There is no **canary** protecting the stack, which means buffer overflows will not be detected.

 > A **stack canary** is a secret value placed on the **stack** which changes every time the program is started.
 Prior to a function return, it is checked and, if it appears to have been modified, the program returns immediately.